What Are the Stages of Testicular Cancer?

 With more advanced testis cancer or in more aggressive tumors, surgical removal of lymph nodes in the abdomen may be required to check just how far the cancer has spread.

 Removal of one testicle should not impair a patient’s sexual potency or, in general, their fertility.
-They may experience a brief decrease in sperm production but the remaining gland should produce adequate amounts of testosterone.
+They may experience a brief decrease in sperm production, but the remaining gland should produce adequate amounts of testosterone.

 After surgery to remove the lymph nodes, some patients’ ability to ejaculate may be impaired, although this problem is uncommon with today’s nerve-sparing techniques.
 Also, there are some medications available to help reverse ejaculation problems.
 In most cases, a normal erection is possible after the surgery.

-However, because ejaculation can be impaired with surgery and because chemotherapy can lower sperm counts (usually only temporary), you may wish to sperm bank prior to treatments.
+However, because ejaculation can be impaired with surgery and because chemotherapy can lower sperm counts (usually only temporarily), you may wish to use a sperm bank prior to treatments.
 Once you have had a testicular tumor, you can expect to be followed for at least five years with periodic X-rays, CT scans and blood tests for tumor markers.
 Also, since you are at increased risk (approximately two percent) of developing a second tumor, it is important that you continue monthly testicular self-exams (TSE).
 A TSE is best done after a warm bath or shower when the skin of the scrotum is relaxed.